-- D. The minimum area to be sufficiently planted and permanently maintained with grass, ground cover, shrubs and/or trees shall be 33% (thirty-three percent) of the total lot area.
-Excepting curb/driveways, a green area shall enclose the entire lot perimeter as follows minimum width of green areas shall be fifteen (15) feet that where the area abuts a public right-of-way, such area shall be not less than thirty (30) feet.
-(Adopted 3/14/89) - E. In all districts building coverage on the site shall not exceed twenty-five percent (25%) of the lot area unless otherwise stated here in.
-(Adopted 3/11/08) - F. A vote at town meeting to accept a road, as a town road or to reclassify a Class VI town road as a Class V town road shall not become effective until the Selectmen certify that the road meets the applicable construction requirements for town roads.
-(Adopted 3/8/05) - G. "All buildings, structures and uses in the districts herein set forth shall comply in all respects with State law including the regulations of the New Hampshire Departments of Safety, Health and Human Services and Environmental Services."
-(Adopted 3/8/05) - A. The minimum area to be sufficiently planted and permanently maintained with grass, ground cover, shrubs and/or trees shall be 33% (thirty-three percent) of the total lot area.
-Excepting curb/driveways, a green area shall enclose the entire lot perimeter as follows minimum width of green areas shall be fifteen (15) feet that where the area abuts a public right-of-way, such area shall be not less than thirty (30) feet.
-(Adopted 3/14/89) - B. In all districts building coverage on the site shall not exceed twenty-five percent (25%) of the lot area. - C. A vote at town meeting to accept a road, as a town road or to reclassify a Class VI town road as a Class V town road shall not become effective until the Selectmen certify that the road meets the applicable construction requirements for town roads.
-(Adopted 3/8/05) - D. "All buildings, structures and uses in the districts herein set forth shall comply in all respects with State law including the regulations of the New Hampshire Departments of Safety, Health and Human Services and Environmental Services."
-(Adopted 3/8/05)
+- D. No building or structure shall be greater than forty (40) feet in height from the average finished grade, unless a Special Exception is granted by the Zoning Board of Adjustment.
+However, under no circumstances shall any structure or building exceed sixty (60) feet in height.
+Appurtenances, such as antennae, will not exceed an additional ten (10) feet over the highest point of the building or structure.
+Personal wireless service facilities and amateur radio antennae are exempt from this provision. - E. The minimum area to be sufficiently planted and permanently maintained with grass, ground cover, shrubs and/or trees shall be 33% (thirty-three percent) of the total lot area.
+Excepting curb/driveways, a green area shall enclose the entire lot perimeter as follows minimum width of green areas shall be fifteen (15) feet, except that where the area abuts a public right-of-way, such width shall be not less than thirty (30) feet. - F. A vote at town meeting to accept a road as a town road or to reclassify a Class VI town road as a Class V town road shall not become effective until the Selectmen certify that the road meets the applicable construction requirements for town roads. - G. All buildings, structures and uses in the districts herein set forth shall comply in all respects with State law including the regulations of the New Hampshire Departments of Safety, Health and Human Services and Environmental Services.

-H. Parking Requirement:
+H. Parking Requirements: